 Whether you know the cause or not, the best thing is that you can take WordPress out of maintenance mode very easily.
 All you have to do is follow the steps one by one carefully.
 And below, we’re going to do the same.

-How to Fix the WordPress Site Stuck in the Maintenance Mode?
+How to Fix the WordPress Stuck in Maintenance Mode?

 Spare me if I’m getting too much philosophical, but we can always overcome our problems if we look at them in the right direction.
 The same is with a WordPress site being stuck in maintenance mode.
 Based on your hosting access level and WordPress experience, follow the below ideas to unstuck WordPress from maintenance mode.

 - Get Access to the cPanel & Delete the “.maintenance” File

 - Use an FTP Client to Fix WordPress Maintenance Mode Stuck Issue